webix-hub/gitbook-webix-jet/details/app.md

 ### <span id="render">app.render()</span>

 The **render** method builds the UI of the application.
-If called without any parameters, it just renders the UI according to the start URL, specified in the app configuration inside the page.
+If called without any parameters, it just renders the UI inside the page according to the start URL, specified in the app configuration.

 ```js
 // myapp.js